HenrikSkog/cognition/cognition/README.md

 ### Improvements and future functionality

-As a user, I want to view my streaks, in other words how many consecutive flashcards I have answered correctly.
-The flashcards can be grouped by priority, for example grouped by the hardest questions or grouped by the ones I have gotten most wrong.

 As a user, I want to search quizzes and flashcards for easier and more intuitive navigation.

 ## Mockup screenshots